 During World War II, Irvine Park was closed to the public and opened as an army post called "Camp Rathkey".
 Another army unit was set up in nearby Peters Canyon, and sham battles were waged between the two posts.
 On October 16, 1943, during army occupation, a fire damaged the pavilion.
 After the war, the outside stage was rebuilt, but not the ballroom.

 Myford Irvine donated six acres in 1950, and twenty more acres in 1958, starting park expansion.
-In 1969, the County purchased 177 acres to the west, and in 1971, an additional 114 acres, bringing the park to its present size of 475 acres.
+In 1969, the County purchased 177 acres to the west, and in 1971, an additional 114 acres, bringing the park to 475 acres.
+In 2014 an Irvine Company donation added another 16 acres, bringing the park to its present size of 491 acres.

 Throughout its history, Irvine Park has housed a wide range of animals.
 William A. Kinsley succeeded Fay Irwin as superintendent in 1960.
 He built up a compound of birds and animals which became known as the park's zoo.